-2.10.4 Sampling and Testing
+2.10.4 Sampling and testing

-The FIM may require gasoline controls, i.e. controls of the unleaded gasoline, mixture of unleaded gasolines or mixture of unleaded gasoline and lubricant, used by riders/teams at events.
+The FIM may require fuel controls, i.e. controls of the unleaded fuel, mixture of unleaded fuels or mixture of unleaded fuel and lubricant, used by riders/teams at events.
 These controls involve an initial sampling at the event and further testing in the FIM appointed laboratory.